JvanKatwijk/qt-dab/README.md

 and the *red line*, i.e.  the channel effects on the phase of the samples.
 (The "jumps in the red line indicate the modulo 2*PI effect.)

-Note that the implementation of this scope requires some additional libraries, therefore this scope is not part of the default configuration, although it is included in the precompiled versions.
+Note that the implementation of this particular scope requires some additional libraries, therefore this scope is not part of the default configuration, although it is included in the precompiled versions.